 - Positive pathergy test: Your doctor will prick your arm with a small needle.
 If a bump forms in that spot 1 or 2 days later, it’s a good clue that you may have the condition.
 It indicates an overreaction by your immune system to a small injury.

 Which doctors you see will depend on your symptoms:

 - Eye swelling: Ophthalmologist

-- Skin sores: Dermatologist
+- Skin sores or mouth ulcers: Dermatologist

 - Sore joints: Rheumatologist

 - Sores in the stomach or intestines: Gastroenterologist

 Because you may have many symptoms, you may need to visit several of these doctors.

 Your treatments will be based on your symptoms.